-- Deliver buildings and construction projects that meet the owner's project requirements.
+- Facilitate delivery of buildings and construction projects that meet the Owner's Project Requirements.

-- Prevent or eliminate problems inexpensively through proactive quality techniques.
+- Prevent or eliminate problems in a cost-effective manner through proactive quality techniques.

-- Verify systems are installed and working correctly and benchmark that correct operation.
+- Verify systems are installed and working as intended and benchmark that operation.

 - Maintain facility performance for the building's entire life cycle.

 Commissioning definitions vary slightly based on the project phases and the function of the Cx process in the specific sequence.
 The commissioning process can be implemented on an entire facility or on specific systems or assemblies as required by the Owner and project.

 The following definitions depict commissioning as a holistic process that spans from pre-design planning to occupancy and operations at a minimum and should also include ongoing commissioning.
 As stated in ASHRAE Standard 202–2018: Commissioning Process for Buildings and Systems, the following definitions are provided:

 Commissioning Process (Cx) — all, including New Construction (NCCx): a quality-focused process for enhancing the delivery of a project.
 The process focuses on verifying and documenting that all of the commissioned systems and assemblies are planned, designed, installed, tested, operated, and maintained to meet the OPR.

 Existing-Building Cx (EBCx): a quality-focused process for attaining the Current Facility Requirements (CFR) of an existing facility and its systems and assemblies being commissioned.
 The process focuses on planning, investigating, implementing, verifying, and documenting that the facility and/or its systems and assemblies are operated and maintained to meet the CFR, with a program to maintain the enhancements for the remaining life of the facility.
 See Existing Building Cx.

 Retro-commissioning (RCx) is commissioning an existing building that has never been commissioned before.